testomatio/app/README.md

-[Testomat.io](https://testomat.io) is a innovative test management system for automated and manual tests.
+[Testomat.io](https://testomat.io) is a test management system for automated and manual tests.

-It's a modern test management tool designed to improve the efficiency and effectiveness of software testing processes.
+It's a modern QA tool designed to improve the efficiency and effectiveness of software testing processes.

 Testomat.io is about shift-left strategy, test automation first approach, continuous integration and continuous delivery, DevOps and TestOps practices.